Mike-Whitley/Statistics/README.md

 # Statistics
-Projects that focus mainly on statistical learning both personal and university based
+Projects that focus mainly on statistical learning and analysis of data both personal and university based these projects demonstrate statistical techniques used on clean / semi-clean data.